London

 2.8 Forward-facing policy setting

 I’m baffled by the UK class system, as is traditional for outsiders.
-We all enjoy being confused by what the cultural hijinks are for a weird island nation that hasn’t been properly invaded for nearly a millenium and is still fuming about that previous invasion.
+We all enjoy, I think, being confused by the cultural hijinks of a weird island nation that hasn’t had a thorough socioeconomic reset since it was invaded a millennium ago, or at least not as much as its neighbours.

 I’m not going to talk about accents.
 That is a whole can of worms.